fennel-ai/client/docs/pages/api-reference/operators/dedup.md

 #### Errors
 <Expandable title="Dedup on dataset with key columns">
-Sync error to apply dedup on a keyed dataset.
+Commit error to apply dedup on a keyed dataset.
 </Expandable>

 </LeftSection>